kevinlu4588/kevinlu4588/README.md

 ### Hi there 😄

-👨 Pronouns: He/Him\
-🌱 Current exploration: Non-negative matrix factorization of music samples, CNN classifcation of instruments\
+🌱 Current exploration: SAEs for antibody drug discovery steering and other AI interpretability methods in biology!
-🔭 Interests: Machine learning, biotechnology, music, and more!\
-📫 How to reach me:
+🔭 Interests: Mechanistic interpretability, concept erasure, and manifold learning 📫 How to reach me: